ptabasso2/oteljavalab/section05/README.md

 The `AutoConfiguredOpenTelemetrySdk` is a feature provided by the OpenTelemetry Java SDK that simplifies the process of configuring the OpenTelemetry SDK in an application.
 It aims to automate the setup of various components of the SDK based on the environment, system properties, and the presence of certain dependencies, making it easier to get started with OpenTelemetry without deep diving into manual configuration details.
 Here's an overview of its key aspects and benefits:

-### Key Features
+### Key features

-1. **Automatic Discovery and Configuration**: `AutoConfiguredOpenTelemetrySdk` automatically discovers and configures SDK components like Span Exporters, Propagators, and Resource Providers.
+1. **Automatic discovery and configuration**: `AutoConfiguredOpenTelemetrySdk` automatically discovers and configures SDK components like Span Exporters, Propagators, and Resource Providers.
 This means it can pick up configuration from environment variables, system properties, or configuration files without requiring explicit code to set these up.

-2. **Flexible Configuration**: While it provides sensible defaults and automatic configuration, `AutoConfiguredOpenTelemetrySdk` also offers hooks for customization.
+2. **Flexible configuration**: While it provides sensible defaults and automatic configuration, `AutoConfiguredOpenTelemetrySdk` also offers hooks for customization.
 Developers can override the default settings through environment variables, system properties, or programmatically, allowing for detailed control over the behavior of the SDK.

-3. **Simplifies SDK Updates**: As OpenTelemetry evolves, new features and improvements are introduced.
+3. **Simplifies SDK updates**: As OpenTelemetry evolves, new features and improvements are introduced.
 The automatic configuration mechanism abstracts away some of the complexities associated with upgrading the SDK, as it can automatically adapt to changes in available exporters, propagators, and other components.

-### How It Works
+### How it Works

 - When an application starts, `AutoConfiguredOpenTelemetrySdk` initializes the OpenTelemetry SDK by scanning for available components and configurations.
 It sets up the SDK based on found configurations, falling back to default settings when specific configurations are not provided.
 - It configures the `TracerProvider`, metric `MeterProvider`, and the global `Propagators` based on this auto-discovered configuration.
 - Developers can influence the auto-configuration process through various means, including:
-  - **Environment Variables**: Such as `OTEL_TRACES_EXPORTER` to specify which exporter to use for traces.
+  - **Environment variables**: Such as `OTEL_TRACES_EXPORTER` to specify which exporter to use for traces.
-  - **System Properties**: Parallel to environment variables, offering another way to configure the SDK.
+  - **System properties**: Parallel to environment variables, offering another way to configure the SDK.
   - **otel.javaagent.configuration-file**: A property pointing to a configuration file that provides detailed settings, useful for complex configurations that cannot be fully expressed through environment variables or system properties.